-- A. Visible emission from vent or audible gas escape from vent or temperature increase above ~15°C above the normal liquid temperature.
+- A. Visible emission from vent or audible gas escape from vent or temperature increase to safety alarm threshold.
 These are all signs of a decomposition, which may well be imminent and in all probability cannot be stopped (in case of conflicting evidence, audible and visual indicators should take precedence).
-The safe choices are evacuation and eventually remotely actuated emptying/dousing. - B. Temperature increases less than ~15°C above ambient temperature.
-Subject to caveats about the reliability of temperature indication, this is an incipient decomposition for which intervention time may well be available (until type A indications develop).
+The safe choices are evacuation and eventually remotely actuated emptying/dousing. - B. Temperature increases to monitoring alarm threshold.
+Subject to the reliability of temperature indication, this is an incipient decomposition for which intervention time may well be available (until type A indications develop).
 In this case, investigation, local dousing/emptying or spray cooling may be considered.
-For small tanks even stabiliser addition may be effective. - C. Other knowledge e.g. known contamination, excessive bubbling of the liquid, indirect evidence such as unusual behaviour of process or equipment.
-In this case, all options are available until type B or A indications develop.

-Comments:
+COMMENTS: